hphelion/documentation/commercial/GA1/commerical.services-ironic-overview.md

 # HP Helion OpenStack&reg; Ironic Service Overview#

-HP Helion OpenStack uses the OpenStack Ironic service during the installation for provisioning of the controller and KVM compute host in a baremetal deployment.
+HP Helion OpenStack leverages the OpenStack Ironic service during the installation for provisioning of the controller and KVM compute host in a baremetal deployment.

-Ironic is an incubated OpenStack project to provision baremetal (as opposed to virtual) machines by leveraging common technologies such as PXE boot and IPMI to cover a wide range of hardware.
-Supporting pluggable drivers allow vendor-specific functionality to be added.
+Ironic is an incubated OpenStack project to provision baremetal, not virtual, machines by leveraging common technologies such as PXE boot and IPMI to cover a wide range of hardware.
+Supporting pluggable drivers allows vendor-specific functionality to be added.

 ## For more information ##